Docker Images🔗

 fulltext search.
 For a more sophisticated docker setup, use

-appropriate tools, for example docker-compose
+appropriate tools, for example docker-compose which is explained

 below.